TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_Controller_Signoff.md

 Inductor Selection:
-For starting point is to choose the ripple current to be %40 of I_out(max).
+The starting point is to choose the ripple current to be %40 of I_out(max).
 To ensure that the ripple current does not exceed the specified maximum.
 ```math
 L\ = \frac{V_{OUT}}{f\ \ast\ {\rm ∆I}_{L(max)}}\ \ast(1-\frac{V_{OUT}}{V_{IN(max)}})
 ```